vanhoefm/fragattacks/research/README.md

 ## 2.2.
 Change log

+**Version 1.2 (?
+November 2020)**:

+- Clarified that all commands can test both clients and APs unless noted otherwise.

+- Clarified the description of cache attacks, Broadcast fragment, and A-MSDU EAPOL attack tests in this README.

+- Debug output now shows the correct (group) key when encrypting broadcast/multicast frames.
+This does not influence any test results, it only changes the output of the test tool.

 **Version 1.1 (20 October 2020)**:

 - Fixed a bug where the command `ping I,E,D` would send a normal encrypted ping request.
 It now sends an